maxlath/wikibase-cli/docs/write_operations.md

 wb ce <entity-data>
 ```

-See [`wikidata-edit` documentation on `entity.create`](https://github.com/maxlath/wikidata-edit/blob/master/docs/how_to.md#create-entity) for details on the JSON format, especially on how to pass qualifiers and references.
+See [`wikibase-edit` documentation on `entity.create`](https://github.com/maxlath/wikibase-edit/blob/master/docs/how_to.md#create-entity) for details on the JSON format, especially on how to pass qualifiers and references.

 #### wb edit-entity